 Don’t know what Bag & Tag means?
 On ‘Stop Build Day’ - Feb 18th, all teams must stop work on the robot and seal it in a large bag (using a tag) that will be included in the 2014 Kit of Parts.
 Teams record when the robot is sealed on a Robot Lock-Up Form.
 Teams then transport the robot to and from the event on their own.
 Please check the public agenda for robot drop-off times.
 The robot may not be unbagged, and no work on the robot is allowed until the Robot Lock-Up Form from has been reviewed and signed off by an inspector.

 See FRC Administration Manual Section 5 - Robot Transportation for more Bag and Tag details.

 For Championship, teams will ship their robots to the event in a crate.
-See FRC Administration Manual Section 5 for more details.
+See Administrative Manual - Section 5 - Robot Transportation for more details.